robric/nephio-testings/README.md

 ```

 We're having tons of packages there...
-These are remote packages (see rpkg in the command) for now that we want to clone locally (gitea).
+These are remote packages (see rpkg in the command) that we want to clone locally (gitea).

 ```
 ubuntu@ubuntu-vm:~$ kpt alpha rpkg get